gianky69/sdspeed/README.md

 Usage
 =====
+Version 1.0.1:
+ - Just start the application and follow the instructions there

+Version 1.0:
 1. Insert the SD memory card
 2. Start sdspeed, the card should be recognized
 3. Hit start.
 It will first make a write speed test and after that a read speed test.